seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-That span opens at §6's own heading and stops at §7's, so §6 and §6a are inside it and nothing else is; the stored value is that digest and the field is named `sec6_md5` to make a whole-file hash impossible to write into it by habit. **Measured 02.09:** the run stored the MD5 of the entire file in every lane and in `sweeps_md5_current`, so one revision that touched §2, §5, §7 and §11 marked all eight horizon lanes stale at once — the exact outcome the paragraph above forbids, arriving through the paragraph itself.
-Four lanes then went unopened and the shortfall was written into `analyst/state.json` rather than into the day log. **A rule that names an object without naming how to compute it has named nothing:** the previous wording said «the MD5 of the §6 + §6a text» and was obeyed in good faith by a run that had no way to know where that text began.
+That span opens at §6's own heading and stops at §7's, so §6 and §6a are inside it and nothing else is; the stored value is that digest and the field is named `sec6_md5` to make a whole-file hash impossible to write into it by habit. **A rule that names an object without naming how to compute it has named nothing:** the previous wording said «the MD5 of the §6 + §6a text», was obeyed in good faith by a run with no way to know where that text began, and cost four unopened lanes on 02.09.

 **The horizon sweep is stored PER LANE, not as one blob.** Each lane of the §6 coverage list carries its own read date, its own host and its own result inside `state.sweeps.horizon`.
 One date over a bundle of lanes lets a lane that was never opened inherit the freshness of one that was, and the store then reports a coverage it does not have — the same shape map inv.
 48 names for a bench green on invented input.

+**A lane's `sec6_md5` records the text the lane was ACTUALLY READ UNDER, so a run that does not open a lane does not touch its hash.** Writing this run's digest into a lane last read under an older revision does not refresh the lane: it deletes the only evidence that the lane is stale, permanently and silently, and every later run sees a full set of fresh lanes it never had. **Measured 02.09, second run:** four lanes unopened since 31.08 and 01.09 received the current digest during a field migration, and the control that exists to catch exactly that was disarmed by the migration meant to strengthen it.
+A lane is refreshed by being read; a hash is written only by the read that produced it.

 | Sweep | Question | Max age | Primary source |
 |---|---|---|---|